-RANGE: 0.00-4.00 ppm Ammonia Nitrogen
+0.00-4.00 ppm Ammonia Nitrogen

-METHOD: Ammonia forms a colored complex with Nessler's

-Reagent in proportion to the amount of ammonia present in the sample.
+Ammonia forms a colored complex with Nessler's Reagent in proportion to the amount of ammonia present in the sample.
 Rochelle salt is added to prevent precipitation of calcium or magnesium in undistilled samples.

 Ammonia solutions tend to be unstable and should be analyzed immediately.
+Sample may be stored for 24 hours at 4°C or 28 days at -20°C.

-Sample may be stored for may be removed by a filtration procedure.
+Sample turbidity and color may interfere.
+Turbidity may be removed by a filtration procedure.
 Color interference may be eliminated by blanking the instrument with a sample blank.